milo2013/mil013/.github/CONTRIBUTING.md

 ### Did you find a bug? :bug:

 * **Ensure the bug is not coming from a customization** within your files!
+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/rathena/rathena/issues).
+If the same issue exists, feel free to leave a comment and tell us you are experiencing the issue as well and if possible add some additional or missing information!
 * If you are unable to find an open issue addressing the problem, [open a new one](#submit-a-bug-report)!

 #### Submit A Bug Report :inbox_tray: